nickolashkraus/nickolaskraus-io/site/content/posts/job-offer-from-longest-common-subsequence.md

 Striking a balance between generation and inspiration, I am able to be wildly productive, while still being able to, you know, code and problem solve.
-As one might expect, I still am very bullish on deeply understanding things, not only of its utility, but that it generally *feels* good to acquire knowledge.
+As one might expect, I still am very bullish on deeply understanding things, not only for its utility, but that it generally *feels* good to acquire knowledge.

 All in all, I'm actually quite worried about the future of society.
 Why, when even very smart people can be duped into trading their skill for productivity